I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 Final Steps

-Unfortunately, the version of the Amazon App Store that we’re installing is designed for Android smartphones and tablets, not TV’s.
-There’s no native Android TV version.
+Unfortunately, the version of the Amazon App Store we’re installing is designed for Android smartphones and tablets, not TVs.

 How to Open Amazon App Store

 Whenever you sideload an app on your Android TV, it doesn’t create a shortcut for the app.
-So you’ll either need to open it using a separate launcher, or create a shortcut for it manually.
+So you’ll either need to open it using a separate launcher or create a shortcut for it manually.

 Fixing Screen Rotation

-The second thing we’ll need to fix is the screen rotation.
 As I mentioned, the Amazon App Store is designed for smartphones, so it starts up in Portrait Mode.

 However, this is an easy fix.
 There’s an app called Set Orientation that can force an app into Landscape Mode.
-What I like about it is that it does this automatically, and only if it needs to.

 I wrote an article that goes into a lot of detail on how to download Set Orientation and configure it properly.
-If you’re not familiar with the app, I highly recommend you check it out.